chengkunli96/ICP/README.md

 5. align src-pts to dst-pts, and then iterate.

 For the rejection part, I reject all of corresponding paires which the angle residual of their normal vector is more than 20°.
-If you want to change this, please `ctrl+f` to find key-words `threshold` to change it.
+If you want to change this, please use `ctrl+f` in core code to find key-words `threshold` to change it.

 ## Requirements
 The version of python is 3.6.12, and the libraries I used as following,